eringill/canada_COVID-19_dashboard/README.md

 Required Libraries
 ------------------
 You don't need any libraries installed to run the binder from the link above.
-If you want to run file on your own computer, you'll need to install:
+If you want to run the notebook on your own computer, you'll need to install:
 * python
 * pandas
 * bokeh